aurorascharff/aurorascharff.no/src/content/blog/dynamically-generating-app-icons-with-nextjs-app-router-and-nextpwa.md

 ## Result

-Now, when you access the app on each environment URL and download it, the app icons will different.
+Now, when you access the app on each environment URL and download it, the app icons will be different.
 It can look something like this:

 ![Multiple apps example](@assets/pwa-icons.jpeg)